otis22/review-publisher/README.md

 ![Build Status](https://github.com/otis22/review-publisher/workflows/CI/badge.svg)

-Heroku app for publish commit to slack for code review
+Heroku app for publish commits to slack from gitlab for code review.

+In our team all teammate must review all written code, we use slack and gitlab.
+We've made this stuff.

 ## Local start